 Professional & Cheap Divorce in Fairhope, Alabama

 Before instituting any divorce proceeding, it is necessary to consult a local Fairhope divorce lawyer for expert supervision.
 If you and your spouse are not in agreement, then you might be interested in filing a contested divorce proceeding.
 Simply call our office for information about the contested divorce process, but in general it is much more expensive.
 Most divorce lawyers will require a retainer of thousands of dollars up front to file such a case for you.
 In Fairhope, uncontested interviews are cheaper and mainly involve the putting together of relevant documents so long as you and your spouse have reached an agreement concerning everything.
 All that is needed of you is simply to fill our special questionnaire and supply us with other primary details needed to prepare your paperwork.
-Fortunately, all details that are needed to get your uncontested divorce filed can be obtained by email or mail, so with just a phone call to our Fairhope divorce attorney, you can get the ball rolling.
+Fortunately, all of the details that are needed to get your uncontested divorce filed can be obtained by email or mail, so with just a phone call to our Fairhope divorce attorney, you can get the ball rolling.

 If an agreement has not been reached and you wish to get divorced, then you will likely have to file a contested divorce.
 This is where one party files for divorce and serves the other party with the divorce paperwork.
 The other spouse, once served, has a limited amount of time to respond and if they do not, then the filing party may be able to receive their divorce by default.
 If the other party does respond, then there will usually be hearings set and a contested divorce will begin.
 A contested divorce continues until both parties either reach an agreement as to all contested issues or have a trial and let the judge in their case decide these issues for them.

 It is always cheaper and simpler to reach an agreement beforehand and file an uncontested divorce, but if that is not possible then call our Fairhope divorce lawyers to discuss the contested divorce process in Baldwin County, Alabama.